EternityForest/awesome-standards/README.md

 A 1 inch bar can be and often is used with an adapter sleeve for a 2 inch plate(these can be bought or 3D printed), but the reverse is obviously impossible, so I would consider 2 inches to be the "more standard" plate.

-### 0.5 and 0.7mm mechanical pencils
+### 0.5mm and 0.7mm mechanical pencils

-Other sizes exist, but these two are by far the most common.
-0.5 is popular, but breaks a bit easier though, making it hard to say which is "The most standard".

-Every just carrying a pencil around can break the lead in these, so 0.7 appears to have the edge even if 0.5 is a bir more popular in some areas.
+0.5mm breaks easily and may not be ideal for carrying around, but it is precise and very popular.

+0.7mm is still highly standard, but now that 0.9 is more widely available, it seems like might prefer that if a stronger or bolder pencil is needed.

+### 0.9mm

+This appears to be the next most common size after 0.5mm and 0.7mm.

+It is available cheaply,
+somewhat commonly, but is often mure durable than 0.5 and 0.7.
+It has a strong claim to being considered "the most standard" despite being less popular, it may be more trouble free.

 ### Other pencil sizes